The council is keen to provide opportunities for people to have a say in its decision-making and to get involved in its public meetings.

 - You must have notified us, in writing, giving your name, contact details and what you wish to speak about.

 The way in which public participation takes place and the deadline for applying to speak vary according to the type of meeting.
 For full details choose one of the following:

 - Council and Cabinet

-- Audit Committee, Health Scrutiny Committee, Pension Fund Committee and Scrutiny Committee
+- Audit Committee, Health Scrutiny Committee, Education Scrutiny Committee, Pension Fund Committee, Scrutiny Committee and Suffolk Flood Risk Joint Scrutiny Sub-Committee

 - Development Control Committee and Rights of Way Committee